Using History Room Resources

 Research requests should be directed to the archivist of the History Room and Archives (Holyoke Public Library, 250 Chestnut Street, Holyoke, MA 01040 OR email@example.com).
 A research question or a request for single obituary takes an average of 7-14 days depending on the complexity of the request.
 Any relevant information that researchers provide will speed up the search process.
 Patrons with reference inquiries not requiring History Room resources may be referred to a Reference Librarian.

-Obituary requests require full name and date of death.
+Obituary requests generally require a full name and date (or at least month and year) of death.

 We do not charge a fee for brief inquiries for historical information.Complex research questions generally require a personal visit.